Now Reading:

 Conclusion

 In this article, we’ve explored the mysterious and powerful Symbols in JavaScript.
 We’ve seen how they can help create unique, hidden object keys and avoid property collisions—perfect for scenarios where you need to manage complex systems or libraries.
-Additionally, we touched on global Symbols and well-known Symbols, showing their importance in customizing object behaviors.
+Additionally, we touched on global Symbols and well-known Symbols, showing their importance in customising object behaviours.

 • Symbols are unique and immutable, perfect for creating object keys that won’t clash.